Frequently asked questions

 However if you would like to receive a Medicare rebate for your sessions we do recommend getting a referral from your GP.
 The process for this is outlined on our fees and rebates page.

-Our friendly administrative assistant, Marie, will answer your call and identify herself and Narthanya Psychology.
-She is able to answer questions you might have about our service, or to book you in for a psychology appointment.
+One of our psychologists, Brenton or Jess, will answer your call.
+We are able to answer questions you might have about what we do, discuss how we might be able to help, or to book you in for a psychology appointment.

 If you are calling to book an appointment, we will ask if you are an existing client, and if so, which psychologist you usually see.
 If you are a new client, we will ask you which psychologist you would prefer: Brenton or Jess.